Michael Buffer: Personal life

 Buffer's fame has reunited him with long-lost family members.
-In 1989, Buffer was contacted by his birth father, who introduced Buffer to his half-brothers after seeing him on television.
+In 1989, he was contacted by his birth father, who introduced him to his half-brothers after seeing him on television.
 In the mid-1990s, Buffer brought along one of his half-brothers, Bruce Buffer, as his agent/manager.
 This grew into a business partnership to increase licensing productivity of the trademark.

-Buffer first wed at age 21, but the marriage ended in divorce after seven years.
+Buffer’s first marriage was at age 21, but the marriage ended in divorce after seven years.
 He has two sons from his first marriage.
 More than 25 years passed before he remarried in 1999.
 He and his second wife divorced in 2003.

-On September 13, 2007, while making an appearance on The Tonight Show with Jay Leno, he proposed to his current (third) wife, Christine.
-Buffer currently resides in Southern California.
-His half-brother Bruce Buffer is an announcer for the Ultimate Fighting Championship, a leading mixed martial arts promotion.
+On September 13, 2007, while making an appearance on The Tonight Show with Jay Leno, Buffer proposed to his current (third) wife, Christine.
+He resides in Southern California.
+His half-brother Bruce is an announcer for the Ultimate Fighting Championship, a leading mixed martial arts promotion.

 In 2008, Buffer was treated for throat cancer.